wp-kit/theme/v1/Components.md

 Controllers come with a `::render` helper method that wraps `get_component`.

-The first argument required by `get_component` for the `$folder` is taken from the Controller classname using regex.
+Unlike the Template helpers, the Controller helper accepts only two arguments.
+This is because the first argument required by `get_component` for the `$folder` is taken from the Controller classname using regex.
+For example, `PostsController` would translate to `Posts` being passed as the first argumrnt into `get_component`.

 ```php
 namespace App\Classes;